Notice of Health Information Privacy Practices

 Rights Related to Mental Health Treatment Records

 For some purposes, mental health treatment information has a higher level of protection than other types of health information.
 If you are receiving services at our mental health treatment facilities, we will not disclose information about your mental health treatment to your family, friends or to other non-treating healthcare providers, unless we have your written permission to do so, or unless there is an emergency or disclosure of such information is permitted by law.
-Additionally, we will obtain your written permission before disclosing mental health information for purposes of inclusion in the facility’s patient directory or for fundraising or marketing We may send you a survey, asking for feedback on the care provided.
+Additionally, we will obtain your written permission before disclosing mental health information for purposes of inclusion in the facility’s patient directory or for fundraising or marketing.
+We will not disclose psychotherapy notes without your written authorization except in very limited circumstances as permitted by law.
+Psychotherapy notes are those created for the therapist’s own use and maintained separately from the medical record.
+Mental health treatment information will be included in your continuity of care documents that are sent to other healthcare providers for planned and unplanned transitions of care both within and outside the State of Maine.
+We may send you a survey, asking for feedback on the care provided.
 For more information about your rights, please ask a staff member or request a copy of Rights of Recipients of Mental Health Services or Rights of Recipients of Mental Health Services Who Are Children in Need of Treatment.

 Rights Related to HIV Testing Information